 Salesforce is a popular customer relationship management (CRM) application and ecosystem that has grown rapidly in market share and maturity over the last ten years or so.
-Salesforce’s CRM offering and its accompanying customer service, marketing automation, and application development features has made it an incredibly popular choice for enterprise level organisations.
+Salesforce’s CRM offering and its accompanying customer service, marketing automation, and application development features have made it an incredibly popular choice for enterprise-level organisations.

 As with any complex, integrated solution like a Salesforce, quality assurance and software testing is important.
 We will take a moment to explain how Salesforce testing works and five key best practices for successful Salesforce testing.